kalppi/js-easy-text-search/README.md

 Wildcard searches can be combined, i.e. ``*inch*`` matches words like ``pinch`` and ``pinching``.

-:exclamation: Wildcard searches use lots of memory, so only allow them if necessary.
+:exclamation: Wildcard search indexes use lots of memory, so only allow them if necessary.

 ## Usage